-When you arrive in Australia, finding the confidence to speak English is often more challenging than expected.
-English natives speak fast, you get frustrated because you can’t find the right words, your grammar is not correct, etc. This can impact your whole Australian adventure as English is key – for you to find a job and meet new friends.
+English natives speak fast, you get frustrated because you can’t find the right words, your grammar is not correct, etc. This can impact your whole Australian adventure, as English is key – for you to find a job and meet new friends.

 Go Study joins forces with an accredited English teacher to give you 5 tips to use in your everyday life to improve your English faster!

-Watch videos on the internet (TED talks, Youtube channels, etc.) or Australian TV.
+Get used to speaking English and familiarize yourself with the different accents.
+Watch videos on the internet (TED talks, YouTube channels, etc.) or on Australian TV.
 The main Australian channels are SBS, Seven and Ten.
 If you don’t have a TV, watch it online!

 - Don’t stop at every word you don’t know.
 It’s ok to miss the meaning of one sentence.